andyk/PuzzleDesigner/README.md

 of smaller).
 It seems we should be able to capture these dependencies into an architecture or data structure -- e.g. maybe a directed graph -- and reason about their properties.

-The goal of this architectural API is to help us reason about what makes a puzzle a puzzle, how do the various related concepts (e.g., locks, keys, riddles, puzzles, solutions, ciphers, etc.) all relate to each other.
+The goal of this architectural API is to help us reason about what makes a puzzle a puzzle, and how various associated concepts (e.g., locks, keys, riddles, puzzles, solutions, ciphers, etc.) all relate to each other.

 Can we ultimately create a data structure that captures sophisticated layered/nested DAGs of puzzles.